Civil Position: Civil Position

 In February 2010, the party was renamed Civil Position, and at the same time Hrytsenko became party leader.
 The decision to rename the party and change its chairman was approved by a party Congress on 21 January 2010.

 At the 2010 local elections, the party's results were infinitesimal.
 Civil Position gained one seat on the Ternopil city council.

 In August 2011, the party announced it would merge with the European Party of Ukraine.
 Later, in December 2011 the Ukrainian Democratic Alliance for Reform and Civil Position announced they were negotiating a merger.
 However, in June 2012, the party announced it would compete on a single party list with other opposition parties during the 2012 parliamentary election.

-In a December 2011 poll by Rating, the party scored 2.3% and and 2.4% in May 2012.
+In a December 2011 poll by Rating, the party scored 2.3%, then 2.4% in May 2012.

 The party competed on an "umbrella" party list with Fatherland, along with several other opposition parties, for the 2012 parliamentary election.
 This list won 101 seats with 25.55% of the party vote.
 The breakdown was 62 seats from the party list and 39 seats from single-member constituencies.
 The party itself had competed in 1 constituency where it lost.
 Hrytsenko was placed 3rd on the joint list and was elected.
 When several of the other parties that had competed under the joint list merged into Fatherland in June 2013 the party did not join them and kept its independence.
 Hrytsenko left the Fatherland faction on 14 January 2014.
 On 17 January 2014 he submitted a letter of resignation to parliament.

 Hrytsenko was a candidate for the party at the 2014 presidential election where he placed 4th in the first and only round.
-Previously Hrytsenko was an independent candidate at the 2010 presidential election.
+Previously, Hrytsenko was an independent candidate at the 2010 presidential election.

 On 7 September 2014, party congress decided that the party would participate in the 2014 parliamentary election on a joint list with members of the Democratic Alliance.
 For elections in single member constituencies, both parties participated separately.
-In the election the party failed to clear the 5% election threshold (it got 3.1% of the votes) and also did not win a constituency seat and thus no parliamentary seats.
+In the election, the party failed to clear the 5% election threshold (it got 3.1% of the votes) and also did not win a constituency seat and thus no parliamentary seats.

-Concerning the ongoing War in Donbass, the party advocates an end to the conflict by use of force.
+Concerning the ongoing War in Donbas, the party advocates an end to the conflict by use of force.

 The party was accepted into the Alliance of Liberals and Democrats for Europe (ALDE) on 4 June 2016.

 The party nominated party leader Hrytsenko as a candidate in the 2019 Ukrainian presidential election on 11 January 2019.
 He placed fifth with 6.91% of the votes in the first round and thus did not proceed to the second round of the election.

 In the 2019 Ukrainian parliamentary election, the party gained 1.04% of the national vote and no parliamentary seats, the party also failed to win a constituency seat.

 In the 2020 Ukrainian local elections, the party gained 141 deputies (0.32% of all available mandates).